 Petitioner argues that the Department should not grant an adjustment for a raw material rebate that Borckenstein receives from its supplier and that Borckenstein claims it used to produce subject merchandise destined for the U.S. market.
 Petitioner states that the granting of an export-based rebate on raw material purchases is commonly referred to as "input dumping," and the Department has condemned input dumping in past cases, and must continue to do so in the present case.
 Borckenstein contends that the Department should adjust for its claimed raw material rebate.
 Borckenstein argues that the rebate is not directed at the U.S. market but to the customer who purchases large quantities of product which allows Borckenstein to achieve economies of scale in production.
-Borckenstein also asserts that petitioner is incorrect when it stated that there is input dumping in this case.
+Borckenstein also asserts that petitioner is incorrect when it stated that there is input dumping in

 DOC Position: Section 773(a)(4)(B) of the Act authorizes the Department to adjust for "differences in circumstances of sales," which include such things as differences in commissions, credit terms, guarantees, warranties, technical assistance, and servicing.
 We note that while the regulations do provide for adjustments to production cost differences in two instances (where quantity discounts reflect savings in production of different quantities (19 CFR 353.55(b)(2)), and where differences in production cost are due to differences in physical characteristics (19 CFR 353.57(b)), neither of these provisions is applicable here.
 Since the type of adjustment at issue here does not relate to physical differences in merchandise, it is not an allowable adjustment under the difference-inmerchandise provision.
-In addition, in view of the fact that the proposed adjustment cannot be deemed a salesrelated expense, it is not appropriate to adjust for the rebate as a circumstance of sale.
+In addition, in view of the fact that the proposed adjustment cannot be deemed a salesrelated expense, it is not appropriate to adjust for the rebate as a circumstance not be attributable to raw material costs for COP applied to home market sales.
+Thus, the actual fiber costs incurred by Borckenstein for home market sales are higher than have been reported.
+Borckenstein states that the raw material costs reported by Borckenstein are weighted average costs between the home market and the U.S. market, consistent with standard Department methodology.
+In addition, Borckenstein states that the Department verified the accuracy of Borckenstein's reported material cost at verification and found no discrepancies.